flaviens/gsoc-sim-mem/documentation.md

 #### Release enable structures

 Write responses have a release enable structure made of one flip-flop per internal identifier.
-When the flip-flop is set, then the corresponding release eanble signal is propagated to the write response bank, which releases the signal if the requester is ready and if the signal is at the response head of its linked list.
+When the flip-flop is set, then the corresponding release eanble signal is propagated to the write response bank, which releases the response as soon as the previous response of same AXI identifier are themselves released.

 As read data come as a burst, and to allow the progressive release of the data in the burst, small counters are used to maintain the number of read data that can currently be released per internal identifier (_i.e._, per extended cell).
 The multi-hot release enable signal, similar to the one used for the write responses but with a possibly different width, has each bit set iff the corresponding counter is non-zero.

+There is some imprecision which is that read responses in a burst are counted but not identified.
+For example, in a burst with responses (R0, R1, R2, R3) coming back in order from the real memory controller, if at some point of time, the delay calculator scheduled and completed, say R1 and R3, but R0 and R2 are not completed yet, then the actual output of the simulated memory controller will be R0 and R1 (as opposed to the calculated R1 and R3).
+The effect of this tolerance is expected to be negligible in common cases.

 When data is effectively released, the response banks notify this event using the _wrsp_released_iid_onehot_ and _rdata_released_iid_onehot_ one-hot signals.
 In the case of read data, the corresponding counter is decremented.